Websoft9Archive/ansible-template/docs/stack-components.md

 ## Version

-You can see the version from product page of Marketplace.
-However, after being deployed to your server, the components will be automatically updated, resulting in a certain change in the version number.
-Therefore, the exact version number should be viewed by running the command on the server:
+You can see the version on product pages at Marketplace.
+However, after being deployed to your server, the components will be updated automatically, resulting in a certain change in the version number.
+Therefore, run the command on the server to view the exact version number.

 ```shell
 # Check all components version